seunshix/disasterResponseAppen/README.md

 - plotly
 - flask

+### Improvements
+1. Enhance the user interface of the website to make it more user-friendly and easier to access.
+2. Gather additional disaster datasets to improve the machine learning model and enable more accurate classification of messages.
+This will help in expanding the scope of the project and making it more robust.

 ### Acknowledgements
 This project is part of the Udacity Data Scientist Nanodegree program.
 The disaster message data is provided by Figure Eight.